VanshDeo/School-Management-API/README.md

 ```
 ### 5. To check addSchool API(POST method) add this API endpoint in Postman :

+In the Postman App choose POST method and add this URL : https://localhost:3000/api/addSchool and add this in Body :

 ```json
   {
     "name": "Narayana School",